ciupakabra/metaswitch-game/README.md

 There are a couple of ways to launch the server.

 One is to use docker to create an image and run it in a container.
-The Docerfile is provided and tested, so that simply needs building and running.
+The Dockerfile is provided and tested, so that simply needs building and running.
 The port used is 80.

 The other is to load the python server (Flask) manually: